mat-0/uk.thechels.cod/_pages/flood-warnings.md

 - Rising river levels today may lead to flooding.
 Flooding is possible from the 18 December 2025 .
 Flooding may affect low lying land and roads adjacent to the River Leadon.
 Locations that may be affected include Ledbury, Much Marcle, Staunton, Tibberton and Wedderburn Bridge may now be impassable.
 Water is over the road at Upleadon Court.
 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 10:00AM on 19 December 2025 or as the situation changes.

 - Flood alert: River Avon in Worcestershire
 - Rising river levels today may lead to flooding.
 Flooding is possible from 18 December 2025 for the next few days.
 Flooding may affect low lying land and roads adjacent the River Avon from Abbotts Salford to Tewkesbury.
 Other locations that may be affected include Offenham, Evesham, Twyning and the Eckington Road.
 Mill Bank Road from Jubilee Bridge to Fladbury may be impacted.
-Peaks:- Evesham 2.4m - 2.8m Friday AM, Bredon 2.3m to 2.5m Friday 19/12 PM.
-Further rainfall is forecast over the next 24 hours.
+Peaks:- Evesham 2.4m - 2.8m Friday AM, Bredon 2.5m to 2.8m Saturday AM.
+Further rainfall is forecast Saturday overnight.
 We are closely monitoring the situation.
 Take care and avoid walking, cycling or driving through flood water.
 This message will be updated by 10:00AM on 19 December 2025 or as the situation changes.

 - Flood alert: Bristol Frome catchment
 - Rising river levels today may lead to flooding.